sb Command¶

 Flags:

--a, --all: Show all terminals/supervisors including exited ones-o, --output <format>: Output format (json, yaml, or human-readable)
+-a, --all: Show all terminals/clients including exited ones-o, --output <format>: Output format (json, yaml, or human-readable)

 sb prune¶